Schopenhauer's Ethics: Compassion

 On The Basis of Morality - Part III, Chapter V, or §16.
 Translated by Arthur Brodrick Bullock.

-he preceding considerations, which were unavoidably necessary in order to clear the
+he preceding considerations, which were unavoidably necessary in order to clear the ground,

-find it is distinguished, removes it far indeed from the hair splittings, subtleties, sophisms, assertions formulated out of airy nothings, and a priori
+is distinguished, removes it far indeed from the hair splittings, subtleties, sophisms, assertions formulated out of airy nothings, and a priori

 soap-bubbles, which all systems up to the present have tried to make at once the source of moral conduct and the basis of Ethics.
 This incentive I shall not put